squidfunk/mkdocs-material/docs/publishing-your-site.md

         [personal access token] when deploying [Insiders], which can be done using [masked custom variables].

-Now, when a new commit is pushed to `master`, the static site is automatically built and deployed.
+Now, when a new commit is pushed to the [default branch] (typically `master` or `main`), the static site is automatically built and deployed.
 Commit and push the file to your repository to see the workflow in action.

 Your documentation should shortly appear at `<username>.gitlab.io/<repository>`.